Ukraine's Zelenskyy will be waiting for Russian leader Putin in Ankara for talks on Thursday

-KYIV/BRUSSELS: Ukraine's President Volodymyr Zelenskyy says he will be waiting for Russian leader Putin in Ankara on Thursday (May 15) for talks.
+KYIV: Ukraine's President Volodymyr Zelenskyy says he will be waiting for Russian leader Vladimir Putin in Ankara on Thursday (May 15) for talks.

-President Putin hasn't yet said whether he will be at the talks, which US President Donald Trump has urged the two sides to attend as part of Washington’s effort to stop the 3-year war.
+Putin hasn't yet said whether he will be at the talks, which US President Donald Trump has urged the two sides to attend as part of Washington’s effort to stop the three-year war.

+Zelenskyy told reporters in Kyiv that he will be in Ankara on Thursday to conduct the negotiations.

 The Ukrainian leader added that if the Russian leader doesn’t show up, European and US leaders should follow through with threats of additional and heavy sanctions against Russia.